flutter/website/src/development/platform-integration/ios/apple-frameworks.md

 and it works for all platforms that the plugin supports.

 To learn more about plugins, see [Using packages][].
-This document links out to some commonly used plugins, and their examples, but there are thousands more available on [pub.dev][].
+Though this page links to some popular plugins, you can find thousands more, along with examples, on [pub.dev][].
-And, if you can't find what you're looking for, you can create your own.
+If you can't find a package that meets your need, you can create your own.

 ### Adding a plugin to your project
 When using Apple frameworks within your native project,